Renaissance Florence vs Silicon Valley: Entropy & Innovation

 - Innovation deficit: 91.7%

-Silicon Valley should potentially produce 30,000 major innovators at Florence’s rate but manages less than a tenth of that potential.
+Silicon Valley should produce 30,000 major innovators at Florence’s rate but manages less than a tenth of that potential when operating within identical cosmic information processing constraints.

 The Efficiency Calculation